Visual Studio SDK glossary

 Hardwired in-place components have menus, toolbars, and commands that are integrated tightly into the user interface of the IDE, appearing as if they were built directly into the IDE.

-Project used to house open files that are not in any project.
-The list of items in this project is not persisted.
+Miscellaneous Files project Project used to house open files that aren't in any project.
+The list of items in this project isn't persisted.

 SVsTrackSelectionExservice to alert the IDE of changes and to display feedback to the user.
 Solution Explorer is an example of a project-type window.

-Project that do not require the files for the project to be in the same directory.
+reference-based projects Project that doesn't require the files for the project to be in the same directory.
 Instead, references to files from other unrelated directories are stored and maintained by the project itself.

-Internal structure by which the IDE maintains the list of all currently open documents.
-This list includes all open documents in memory regardless of whether the documents are currently being edited.
+running document table Internal structure by which the IDE maintains the list of all currently open documents.
+The list includes all open documents in memory regardless of whether the documents are currently being edited.
 A document is any item that is saved, including stored procedures opened in an editor, files in a project or the main project file (for example, *.vcproj file).

 Pointer to the